 Yes, Dark Academia is inherently Eurocentric, but as an English major who spent a semester abroad in London, studied Ancient Greek, and began reading Shakespearean plays on my own when I was 9 years old -- it was only The Two Gentleman of Verona, don't be too impressed -- I felt that it suited me (someone who is neither European nor subscribes to a Eurocentric worldview).

 Not only that, but my personal style has changed as well.
-Yes, I still own a tweed blazer, frequent coffeeshops, and adore the theater, but I also appreciate the revival of the punk music scene, enjoy Korean action films, and know far more about the Beat movement than most people my age.
+Yes, I still own a tweed blazer, frequent used bookstores and coffeeshops, and adore a night out at the theater, but I also appreciate the revival of the punk music scene, enjoy Korean action films, and know far more about the Beat movement than most people my age.
 What fascinated me at age 23 is not the foundation of my self-expression at age 43, but the elements I connected to the most when I was younger are still with me.

 At the end of the day, I believe aesthetics are best engaged by adapting them to your individual likes and dislikes (e.g., no to Dead Poets Society; yes to Enola Holmes).
 Self-expression is always going to be subject to scrutiny from gatekeepers and those quick to judge what is right for everyone.